GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ### Data Format

 #### Cloud-optimised GeoTIFF
-Layers of the DEA Coastal Ecosystem Map are provided as single continental scale cloud-optimised GeoTIFFs (COG).
+Layers of the DEA Coastal Ecosystems product suite are provided as single continental scale cloud-optimised GeoTIFFs (COG).
 For data access and use in geospatial information system (GIS) environments, [streaming](https://knowledge.dea.ga.gov.au/guides/continental-cogs-geotiff-mosaics/) of these datasets is strongly recommended over downloading.
 Web mapping services (WMS) are also available for all [DEA datasets](./?tab=access).

 #### Product naming convention
 To stream COG versions of DEA data, you will need to identify the data layers by their full product name.
 The DEA standard [file naming convention](/guides/reference/collection_3_naming/) has been applied as follows: